Natale-F/etl-nasa-asteroid/README.md

 Simple ETL project that request the asteroids's Nasa API to get weekly asteroids near to Earth (today -7 days) with corresponding informations, then load it into a postgre database.

-The pipeline is done using [prefect](https://www.prefect.io/) package To discover this technology.
+The pipeline is done using [prefect](https://www.prefect.io/) package to discover this technology.

 ## Installation